Faculty and Staff Computer Recommendations

 NOTE: For OIT to help you install software you have purchased externally, it’s smart to save all documentation.
 This includes order information, product codes, and activation keys.

-OIT can also supplies software used to encrypt your hard drive for added security.
+OIT also supplies software used to encrypt your hard drive for added security.
 Both Bitlocker (Windows) and FileVault (Mac) can be installed and set up when you retrieve your machine, they will also give you a passcode that locks your drive.

-Connecting to MCECS Printers
+Connecting to MCECS Printers from an OIT loaded laptop

 Printing in MCECS is a little harder with an OIT load, some printers have drivers that are not included in the stock OIT build.
 Make sure that when you fill out the OIT Load form, you label any printers you wish to print to, so the CAT can specify what drivers are needed.

-Connecting to MCECS Services
+Connecting to MCECS Services from an OIT loaded laptop

 Note: When installing Tunnelblick on Mac, you will need to contact OIT about changing the permissions on the Tunnelblick folder.
 You will not be able to add VPN connections without access.

-Requesting an OIT Load
+Requesting an OIT load

 To request that your laptop be OIT Loaded, fill out the form below, and send a copy to the CAT.